krudi/typo3-fluid-viewhelper-snippets/README.md

 This extension also provides syntax support for [TypoScript](https://docs.typo3.org/m/typo3/reference-typoscript/main/en-us/Index.html) and [TSConfig](https://docs.typo3.org/m/typo3/reference-tsconfig/main/en-us/Index.html#start).

-## Developing and testing locally

-- Install dependencies: `npm install`.
-- Open the repo in VS Code and start an Extension Development Host: press `F5` (or run “Debug: Start Debugging”).
-- In the new window, open `samples/sample.typoscript` or `samples/sample.tsconfig` to verify syntax highlighting and snippet triggers.
-- To test a packaged build, run `vsce package` (after `npm install -g @vscode/vsce`), then in VS Code choose “Extensions” → “...” → “Install from VSIX...” and select the generated `.vsix`.

 ## Issue

 Have you found a bug in this project or have a suggestion for a new feature?
 Create a new ticket for the bug or feature, which can be found on the [GitHub](https://github.com/krudi/typo3-fluid-viewhelper-snippets/issues) page.